 Lisbon is awesome.
-There is no better way to start a new post about the Portuguese Capital.
-Lisbon is well known like the new cool Capital of Europe, with a good growing economy, especially for the hi-tech and new remote job, low tax and good lifestyle.
+There is no best way to start a new post about the Portuguese Capital.
+Lisbon is well known as the new cool Capital of Europe, with a good growing economy, especially for the hi-tech and new remote job, low tax and a good lifestyle.

 Lisbon is selected as the best European spot of the last few years, choice by a lot of remote worker as a new and cheap but fast-growing home.

 Are you planning your next trip to Lisbon?
-So, you need to know that before Go.
+So, you need to plan that before arriving.

-A lot of Portuguese shops doesn’t accept credit card, so always have cash on hand.
+A lot of Portuguese shops doesn’t accept credit cards, so always have cash on hand.
 There is also some street market, where the Card or in-Portuguese card are not accepted.
-Be careful in the crowded spot, and in the bus and tram of the city, there is a lot of pickpocketers, ready to get your light.
+Be careful in the crowded spot, and the bus and tram of the city, there is a lot of untrustworthy people, ready to get you lite.